RoboGamer1HD/Transformers-Demonware-Server/README.md

-# Transformers-ReEnergized-Demonware-Server-Project
+# Transformers: ReEnergized Demonware Server Project
-2020 a number of games were shut down by Activision | Demonware.
+2020 a number of games were shut down by Activision | Demonware Services.
 Namely the Transformers games.
 This project is a Server Revival project for the Transformers Games by High Moon Studios.
-All of which were designed almost exactly the same.
-A massive community of Transformers fans would love to have these games back and our goal is to do just that.
-Bring back the Multiplayer back online.
-This project serves as a hand reaching out to skilled individuals that are interested in helping with this project.
-If you are interested, don't hesitate to reach out and join the project.
-Contact us through discord etc...
+A project for the fans.

+Join and contact an administrator or myself Transformers ReEnergized Server Project: https://discord.gg/maJna7nKR3

+Transformers Games are using Peer-to-Peer Connectivity Currently own Physical Server and Physical Cisco Switch for Project Own web domain, SSL, DNS, etc...
+Demonware uses Stun Servers in order to Authenticate, check, distribute player data such as profile and stats and control matchmaking
+Looking to establish 2 teams: Networking Team, coding team/modding team

+Games of interest:
+Transformers War for Cybertron
+Transformers Fall of Cybertron
+Transformers Revenge of the Fallen
+Transformers Rise of the Dark Spark (-log support)

+Future Idea: Console support via DNS change settings?

+Project is completely non-profit.
+A Project to the fans from fans.